Oklahoma State vs. Kansas NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Oklahoma State and its opponents have scored at least 54.5 points or more only once this season.
+- Oklahoma State and its opponents have combined for 54.5 points -- this matchup's point total -- just one time this season.

-- Kansas has combined with its opponents to score more than 54.5 points in five of six games this season.

-- The combined points per game average of the two teams, 43.3, is 11.2 points fewer than Saturday's over/under.
+- Saturday's total is 11.2 points higher than the combined 43.3 PPG average of the two teams.

-- This contest's over/under is 7.7 points lower than the 62.2 these two squads combine to give up per game in 2021.
+- This contest's total is 7.7 points lower than the 62.2 these two squads combine to give up per game in 2021.

 - The Cowboys and their opponents score an average of 51.8 points per game, 2.7 fewer than Saturday's total.